 Take in a Baltimore Orioles or Baltimore Ravens Game

 A visit to Camden Yards is just minutes away from the Inner Harbor, so it's an easy walk to see a game.
 If you're a true baseball fan, be sure to check out the Baltimore Orioles Hall of Fame exhibit and the Babe Ruth Birthplace and Museum located nearby.

 You can also get in on the spirit of the purple and black when you attend a Baltimore Ravens football game at M&T Bank Stadium, just a short distance from the Inner Harbor.

 Stay Among the Action at an Inner Harbor Hotel

-Every Inner Harbor hotel is located around the scenic Baltimore Harbor, serviced by convenient transportation including the Charm City Circulator and puts you within walking distance of the major tourist attractions like the Baltimore Arena, Oriole Park at Camden Yards, the National Aquarium and the Maryland Science Center.
+Every Inner Harbor hotel is located around the scenic Baltimore Harbor, serviced by convenient transportation including the free Charm City Circulator and puts you within walking distance of the major tourist attractions like the Royal Farms Arena, Oriole Park at Camden Yards, the National Aquarium and the Maryland Science Center.